mshsstemclub/mshsstemclub.github.io/projects.md

 ### **[Week 6 Project](BuildingAResistorToProvideLightFromAnLED.html)**
-Building a Resistor to Provide Light from an LED
+Building a Resistor Circuit to Provide Light from an LED
 Project lead - Mr. Walmer